luismiguelcasadodiaz/push_swap/README.md

 ```bash
 pss_unpe.o pss_unpe.d : pss_unpe.c ../../inc/libpss.h
 ```
-This rules sets that any changes in either `pss_unpe.c` or in `../../inc/libpass.h`  affects to object file and dependency file.
+This rule sets that any changes in either `pss_unpe.c` or in `../../inc/libpass.h`  affect to object file and dependency file.

-All this magic happens wiht this rule from GNU make  manual [4.14 Generating Prerequisites Automatically](https://www.gnu.org/software/make/manual/make.html#Automatic-Prerequisites).
+All this magic happens with this rule from GNU make  manual [4.14 Generating Prerequisites Automatically](https://www.gnu.org/software/make/manual/make.html#Automatic-Prerequisites).

 ```make
 %.d: %.c